eliaskanakis/react-crud/README.md

 ```
 ## Layout Url

-layoutUrl is a url that responds the list layout in json format.
+layoutUrl is a url that must respond with the list layout in json format.
 A simple layout example is the following:
 ```
 {
     "queryObject": "categories",